Eli Hoover House and Confectionary

-Eli Hoover House and Confectionery is a historic home and confectionery located at Muncie, Delaware County, Indiana.
+Eli Hoover House and Confectionery is a historic home and confectionery located at Muncie, Indiana.
 The house was built in 1899, and is a 2 1/2-story, Queen Anne style red brick dwelling with limestone detailing.
 It has a multiple gable roof, corner entrance, and slate fishscale shingles on the gable ends.
 It was originally built for residential and commercial purposes.

+The building is named for the man who funded its construction, Eli Hoover, a member of one of Delaware County's "pioneer families."
+Hoover lived and did business in the home.
+Hoover was involved in the confectionery, cigar, and insurance industries.
+He was also active in local politics and belonged to the Odd Fellows and the Knights of Pythias.

 It was added to the National Register of Historic Places in 1988.